Slide in cryptocurrencies, other high-fliers, comes amid looming U.S. inflation worries

 Concerns over inflation - or at least how investors will react to signs of rising consumer prices - have proliferated in recent weeks.

-Fund managers in a survey from BoFA Global Research released on Tuesday named inflation as the top risk to markets, while BlackRock Inc (BLK.N), the world’s largest asset manager, said a market overreaction to an inflation overshoot is a risk accompanying its recommendation of an overweight equity position.
+Fund managers in a survey from BoFA Global Research released on Tuesday named inflation as the top risk to markets, while BlackRock Inc, the world’s largest asset manager, said a market overreaction to an inflation overshoot is a risk accompanying its recommendation of an overweight equity position.

 “The recent sell-off in tech shares, despite strong first-quarter earnings, illustrates the potential for hitting air pockets as the economic restart unfolds,” the firm said earlier this week.
 “This may create opportunities in a sector benefiting from structural trends.”